 How do I become a FYRE Mentor?

 In late Spring term, prospective faculty mentors submit research or creative project descriptions to the Office of Undergraduate Research & Fellowships using the FYRE Opportunities form below.
 To complete the form, you will need a project title and description, potential tasks and responsibilities, desired student qualifications, a mentoring plan, and space for comments.
 By early June, Undergraduate Research & Fellowships staff post project descriptions to the FYRE Opportunities Directory.
-In early August, faculty will review applications and return a shortlist to the Office of Undergraduate Research & Fellowships, who will make the final placements.
+In late July, faculty will review applications and return a shortlist to the Office of Undergraduate Research & Fellowships, who will make the final placements.
 Every effort will be made to make a connection that works for both the faculty mentor and the FYRE student.

 FYRE Hourly Positions